My Top 10 Classroom Hacks

 Life hacks are probably my favorite posts on the internet…so as a teacher, classroom hacks are even better.
 Teachers are so busy planning and creating things for our classrooms, that we need things to make our lives easier.
 If something is going to keep me more organized, the kids focused, or my classroom running efficiently…I’m all ears.
 Below you will find my top 10 favorite classroom hacks in hopes of making your life a little bit easier!

-I teach 4th grade, so by now they know the basics, so name tags are usually unnecessary.
+I teach in an upper elementary classroom, by now they know the basics, so things like name tags are usually unnecessary.
 However, I use their desk for other important resources that will enhance my student learning.

 I currently use something similar to Marzano’s level of understanding.
 You can see my ranking system below.